MSadek90/Nodejs-Practice-/README.md

 3. Keep updating this repository with the latest work and experiments as I progress.

 ## Current Contents

 - `Index.js` → Utility functions: `findMin` and `findDifference`.
 - `package.json` → Project metadata and setup.
-- Test scripts → Basic tests to verify the functions work correctly.
+- `Test.js` → Basic tests.
+- `examples/strings.js` → String manipulation examples (indexOf, charAt, replace, trim, split, slice, template literals, custom functions).

-## Note: Currently, this project contains basic Node.js scripts for practice purposes.
-It will be continuously updated with new experiments and code improvements
+> **Note:** This project contains Node.js scripts and examples for practice.
+It will be updated continuously with new experiments.